Pennsylvania police investigating viral video showing an officer striking a woman

 Police are warning though that the “partial video of the event [that] is circulating on various social media platforms” doesn’t tell the whole story.

-“The incident, the video, and level of force used in connection with the event are all currently under investigation, the Chester Police Department said.
+“The incident, the video, and level of force used in connection with the event are all currently under investigation," the Chester Police Department said.